Lighthouse Friends Home Page

-Congress appropriated $5,000 for the Duxbury Pier Lighthouse in 1860, but this money, likely insufficient for the project, was returned to the surplus fund two years later.
+Congress appropriated $5,000 for Duxbury Pier Lighthouse in 1860, but this money, likely insufficient for the project, was returned to the surplus fund two years later.
 On July 15, 1870, Congress approved $17,931, which proved sufficient for construction of the offshore tower at the entrance to the harbors of Duxbury, Plymouth, and Kingston.
-William W. Burgess Jr., observed the construction of the tower, which was the first cast-iron caisson lighthouse built in the United States, and left the following account of the work:
+William W. Burgess, Jr. observed the construction of the tower, which was the first cast-iron caisson lighthouse built in the United States, and left the following account of the work:

 In April ’71 they decided to build an iron lighthouse…on the flats close to the edge of the channel, and my father contracted with the Governor Inspector to build it.
 It was built of iron plates, 10 feet long with flanges on each to bolt them together and form a circle 28 feet in diameter at the bottom.
 This section was put together in North Dock and a cofferdam built inside of it to float it, and one Sunday we towed it down with the government schooner and our sloop Rose Wood, placed it in position then broke the cofferdam and sunk it.
-I got $3.00 for my part of the job, which was looking on.”
+I got $3.00 for my part of the job, which was looking on.

-The lower twenty feet of the 47-foot-tall iron tower, which stands in two feet of water at low tide, was filled with concrete to help the structure resist punishing seas and ice floes.
+The lower twenty feet of the forty-seven-foot-tall iron tower, which stands in two feet of water at low tide, was filled with concrete to help the structure resist punishing seas and ice floes.
 Beneath the lantern room, the tower has three levels, two of which served as housing for the keeper.
 The tower’s unique shape has earned it many descriptive names, including Coffee Pot, Sparkplug, and Bug Light.

-On September 15, 1871, a fifth-order Fresnel lens first beamed forth its light from the lantern room, after being lit by William Atwood, who served as keeper until 1878.
-During the winter of 1875, the tower sustained major ice damage, necessitating the replacement of its iron ladder and the addition of riprap stone around its base.
-In 1886, one hundred tons of stone were placed around the tower, and the ladder was repaired.
+During the winter of 1875, the tower sustained major ice damage, necessitating the repair of its iron landing ladder and the addition of riprap stone around its base.
+In 1886, one hundred tons of stone were placed around the tower, and the ladder was again repaired.
 Another 175 tons of protective rock were required in 1890.

-To address the water storage issue at the station, two iron water tanks were installed in 1882.
+To address the water storage issue at the station, two iron water tanks were installed in 1886.
 Even more storage was made available in 1900 when a 700-gallon cistern was created in the tower’s concrete pier.
 Harry Salter noted that the drinking water captured in the cistern when it rained “was mixed with the sea gull crap and shells that rinsed off the metal roof with the water, making it our only source of calcium.”

 When Frank A. Grieder became keeper in 1930, he loaded his family’s possessions into a Model A Ford and drove to Plymouth from Maine.
 Grieder’s wife and children moved into a house in the Rocky Nook section of town.
 Years later, Grieder’s son, Bill, shared his recollections of life at “The Bug,” on which in 1902 a 1,000-pound bell, bell house, and weight box were installed.